 We love sourcing the best fibres for our garments.
 There is nothing better than using the most textural yarns, softest wools and crispest cottons.

 We use cotton in countless ways to create cleaner crispier finishes.
-Easy to care for, cotton is machine washable (at 60 degrees) and if worn and treated with care, will last for a long time.
+Easy to care for, cotton is machine washable (at 60 degrees) but we suggest a more delicate wash (30-40 degrees) and if worn and treated with care, will last for a long time.
+We always suggest hand washing our knits.
 When drying, we suggest drying them flat whilst gently reshaping them (knits can be heavy when wet and that extra weight will pull them out of shape if you dry them over a rail or hanging up).
 Remember, no knitted things will enjoy a trip round the tumble dryer, so always air dry if possible.
 Fastness of colour is not sufficient for over dying and bleaching.

 You can iron these on medium heat, we always suggest lightly steaming your garments as it helps remove any wrinkles and retain shape better.